fbpx

 Samhain: The Final Harvest and the Thinning of the Veil

-As we prepare for the long nights of winter, Samhain reminds us that we are never alone.
-Our ancestors, the spirits of the land, and the wisdom we’ve cultivated throughout the year are with us, guiding us through the darkness.
+From Samhain activities like creating an ancestor altar to performing Samhain traditions like lighting a candle in memory of a loved one, this festival reminds us that we are never alone.
+The spirits of our ancestors, the land, and the wisdom we’ve cultivated are always with us, guiding us through the darkness.

 Practical Ways to Honor the Harvest Festivals